simduchaine/nancy-bilodeau-website/data_en/carousel/slide1.md

 ---
-title: Your Health and Happiness Officer
+title: Your Health and Happiness Coach
 subtitle: Serving your well-being, your dreams and your goals
 backgroundImg: "/uploads/nancy-devant-nuages2.jpeg"
 buttonText: Find out more about me